communitiesuk/funding-service-design-assessment-store/README.md

     pip-compile requirements-dev.in

 ### Initialise and upgrade database
-This service is designed to use sqlite for local development and PostgreSQL when deployed.
-Both can be easily switched (if required locally) due to the usage of database agnostic ORM SqlAlchemy This can by done by setting the DATABASE_URL environment variable to the URL of the database you want to test with.
+This service is designed to use PostgreSQL as a database, via SqlAlchemy When running the service (eg. `flask run`) you need to set the DATABASE_URL environment variable to the URL of the database you want to test with.

 Initialise the database: